 Kipling’s Man ‘Why’ – have you asked the question why should they listen?
 All too often it’s easy to tell them what you think is good about your product, service, solution and company.
 Better still give them a list of all the ways that you can help them, but does this fall on deaf ears?
 So, what do you need to do differently?

 Building credibility through stories

 Clients want to know that you have delivered successfully before and you not only have the credibility, but also the capability.
-Case studies are a great way for you to build this credibility, whilst demonstrating your capability.
-They are regularly sought after and are the top piece of sales and marketing collateral required by marketers, sales teams and clients alike.
+Case studies either written or videoed are a great way for you to build this credibility, whilst demonstrating your capability.
+They are regularly sought after and at the top of sales and marketing collateral requirements for marketers, sales teams, and clients alike.

 Planning is critical

-Yet, it is important when considering the need to produce case studies to establish how they both fit and support the overall marketing strategy and the content editorial plan.
+Yet, before creating a case study you need to consider how is a written version or video case study better?
+Who are your target audience?
+Today with more millennials in the decision-making seat video is far better received.
+You should also take time to consider how it will fit with and support the overall marketing strategy and content editorial plan.
 Why do you need a case study?
 Is it to help you to expand into a new industry sector?
 Do you have a message to a certain job title or does your product service or solution offer something that is truly unique?